 7. What is that new, clean feeling?

-After being on keto for about 7-10 days, you’ll feel something new.
+After being on keto for about a week to 10 days, you’ll feel something new.
 You’ll feel clean and light from inside.
 The first week, we’ll admit, had its failures and banned cheat days for us.
 But when we did the diet right the next week, there seemed to be something positive happening.
 It’s like the feeling when you have a really good poop and feel happily empty.
-It’s this feeling throughout the day once your body gets used to the keto diet.
+It’s this feeling throughout the day, once your body gets used to the keto diet.

 8. You become THAT person

 Yeah.
 You become the person who can’t stop talking about the keto diet in social gatherings.
 You’ll start going to parties again when you’re accustomed to the diet and immune to temptations.
-But you’ll also find it hard to stop talking about the keto diet.
+But you’ll also find it hard to stop talking about it.
 Don’t be surprised if people start pulling away slowly and stop calling you to parties.
 But hey, you feel great, right?
 Right.